 - Ask your advisor to e-mail the registrar (1) indicating that the advisor has approved your plan for working yourself out of probation and (2) requesting that you be allowed to register for the next semester.

-- Complete an Add/Drop form for your next semester of enrollment and submit the approved form to the Registrar's Office.
+- Enroll online or complete Registration (Add/Drop) Form (found at the Registrar's Form Index) for your next semester of enrollment and submit the approved form to the Registrar's Office.

-- Complete an Add/Drop form for your next semester of enrollment.
+- Complete a Registration (Add/Drop) Form (found at the Registrar's Form Index) for your next semester of enrollment.

 - Deliver the petition, your plan, and the Add/Drop form to your advisor for approval.